-340 Studies in the Synoptic Gospels and Acts 3 An analytical study of Matthew, Mark and Luke-Acts.
-Current issues related to these books as well as their contents will be studied to determine their understanding of Jesus and the Church.
+340 Studies in the Synoptic Gospels and Acts 3 An analytical study of Matthew, Mark and Luke-Acts, with attention both to content and to related current issues.
+The primary aim of the course is to determine how these books understand Jesus and the Church.